Jorma Taccone

 Jorma Christopher Taccone (/ˈjɔrmə təˈkoʊni/ YOR-mə-_-tə-KOH-nee; born March 19, 1977) is an American writer, producer, director, comedian, actor, and musician.
 He is a member of the comedy music group The Lonely Island with his childhood friends Andy Samberg and Akiva Schaffer.
 In 2010, Taccone co-wrote and directed the SNL spinoff film MacGruber, which was his directorial debut.
 He directed his second feature alongside Schaffer, the musical comedy Popstar: Never Stop Never Stopping, which he also co-wrote and co-starred in with Schaffer and Samberg.

-Personal life
+Early life and education

 Taccone was born in Berkeley, California, to Suellen Ehnebuske and Tony Taccone, the artistic director of the Berkeley Repertory Theatre.
 His father is of half Italian and half Puerto Rican descent.
-Taccone attended University of California, Los Angeles (UCLA) and graduated with a BA in Theater in 2000.
+Taccone attended the University of California, Los Angeles, and graduated with a BA in Theater in 2000.
 He spent one semester at the University of Lancaster in United Kingdom as part of his degree study.
 His brother, Asa, is a member of the band Electric Guest.
 He is named after Jorma Kaukonen, Jefferson Airplane's famed guitarist.